 What is 28 million gallons?
 So far, the airport has saved the equivalent of about 42 Olympic-sized swimming pools.

-With the Sustainability project at MIA, we’re reducing our carbon footprint while adding more than 300 jobs to our community.
+With the Sustainability project at MIA, we’re reducing our carbon footprint while adding jobs and investment for our community.